Coffee milk: Coffee syrup

 Coffee syrup is a sweetened coffee concentrate and is a key ingredient in coffee milk.

 Coffee syrup is produced by straining hot water and sugar through coffee grounds.
 It can also be prepared by preparing a large amount of hot coffee and then adding sugar to it afterward.
 A cold-process method for coffee syrup involves soaking pulverized coffee beans for some time and then adding sugar.

 Coffee syrup is often brewed at home, in a saucepan using coffee and sugar.

 Related foods

 A coffee cabinet is an ice cream-based milkshake-style beverage found almost exclusively in Rhode Island and southeastern Massachusetts, consisting of coffee ice cream, coffee syrup, and milk.

 In December 2013, the Narragansett Brewing Company partnered with Autocrat Coffee to market a limited edition "coffee milk stout".

-In summer 2015, Warwick Ice Cream cooperated with Autocrat to produce coffee milk ice cream.
+In summer 2015, Warwick Ice Cream collaborated with Autocrat to produce coffee milk ice cream.